markmarijnissen/js-mediator/README.md

 ### Why use Mediators?

-**The Problem:**

-Model, View and Controller (or whatever) are usually coupled in one of two ways:

-* Interactive (or top-down): High-level, abstract modules have references to low-level, specific implementations.
-I.e. an "AppModel" has a "PageController" has a "Template".
-* Reactive (or bottom up, or inversion of control): High-level abstractions are unaware of low-level implementations.
-Instead, low-level implementations have a reference to high-level abstractions using a dependency injection mechanism.
-I.e. a "Template" has access to the "PageController" has access to the "AppModel".
+**The Problem:** Referencing other modules introduces tight coupling and prevents seperation of concerns.

+In MV-Whatever architecture, modules always have a reference to another module.
+For example, a Controller has a reference to the Model and View.

-However, as soon as independent modules have references to eachother, the "black box" is broken: The modules become coupled and you have access to private stuff you should never see.
-As the application grows, it becomes harder to seperate concerns - and you may find that your templates contain model logic.
+This breaks the "black box": The modules become coupled and have access to private stuff.
+As the application grows, it becomes harder to seperate concerns.
+Applications don't scale as they grow in complexity.

-* Concerns are mixed
-* Code is coupled

 **The Solution:**

-Write independent, standalone Modules, and couple them with Mediators.
+Write independent, standalone Modules.
 A module should **never** reference another module.
-Split your app in standalone, independent modules that have **no knowledge whatsoever** of eachother.
-You can split the Application in any way your like, for example:

-* **Model-Modules**, which contain business logic
-* **View-Modules**, which contain your template views
-* **ViewModel-Modules**, which translates Model data into Template Date
-* **Router-Module**, which instantiates the correct ViewModel
-* **Service-Modules**, which handle everything else (i.e. caching, HTTP-requests, etc)

-When all functionality is implemented, you couple everything together using Mediators.
+Then connect modules with Mediators.

-A Mediator is a small piece of code that links two (or more) modules to eachother.
-For example:
+A Mediator is a small piece of code that links two (or more) modules to eachother - it contains no functional code and acts only as a Translator or Bridge.

-* When Model emits a `update` event, `ViewModel.updateData()` is called.
-* When ViewModel emits a `render` event, `View.render()` is called.

-Instead that modules have an **implicit dependency** on the functions, data of events of another module, the **dependency is made explicit** by the Mediator. **If the events, method signature or data changes**, you only have to update the Mediator (which acts as a "Translator" or "Bridge" between two modules).
+Instead that modules have an **implicit dependency** on other modules, the **dependency is made explicit** by the Mediator.

+Coupling is done using the public API of a Module - so you should take care to keep your public functions and events small and concise.

 **Summary:**

-* The Mediator makes no assumptions about your code - you need to decide for yourself how you want to split up the app into Modules.
+* `js-mediator` makes no assumptions about your code.
+* You need to decide how to split your app into Modules (i.e. Model/View/...)
-* The public functions/events determines the reusability and encapsulation.
+* The public API determines the reusability and encapsulation.
 Therefore, keep the public API small and conscise.
 Use names that make sense in the context of the Module.
-* Never reference another Module in your module code!
+* Protect the Black Box: A Module **can never** reference another Module!

 ### Mediating with Object-Oriented code: Dealing with instances

 Not all application code is best modeled as singletons.
 Indeed, many frameworks use an Object-Oriented approach where you can instantiate multiple instances of a single class.

-**Problem:**

-How to Mediate between these multiple instances?
+**Problem:** How to Mediate between these multiple instances?

 Image you have a Button Module: